practicingruby/practicing-ruby-paid/posts/v6/005-debugging.md

 be able to fix a problem, you need to narrow down the involved components to those that are proven to be causing the issue.
 Start with a way to reproduce the problem: this may be an automated test, a script, or a set of manual steps.
-Then use either a top-down or bottom-up approach to reproduce the problem with fewer components involved, and repeat the process until you have pinpointed the problem.
+From there, you can try to reproduce the problem with fewer components involved, repeating the process until you have pinpointed the problem.
+Depending on the kind of problem you're dealing with, you may choose to investigate using a top-down approach, a bottom-up approach, or some combination of the two:

-By top-down, I mean starting from an end-to-end reproduction and eliminating components.
-For example, if working with a Rails app and a set of user actions that cause a bug, try to eliminate the web browser by reproducing the issue in the Rails console.
-Or if the problem is occurring in a long method, print out relevant values about halfway through the long method to determine if the issue is due to code in the first half of the method or the second half.
-You're essentially performing a binary search of your code.
+**Top-down investigations** start with an end-to-end reproduction followed by gradual isolation of components.
+For example, if working with a Rails app and a set of user actions that cause a bug, you could try to eliminate the web browser by reproducing the issue in the Rails console.
+Or if the problem is occurring in a long method, you might log some relevant values about halfway through the long method to determine if the issue is due to code in the first half of the method or the second half.
+This basic divide-and-conquer strategy can be used at any level of your system, and it is similar to performing a binary search in that each new step breaks the problem space down into smaller and smaller chunks.

-A bottom-up approach would consist of starting with a new file or new environment and writing the least amount of code possible to recreate the issue you're seeing in your existing software.
-For example, create a brand new Rails app, add only the gems involved in the particular problem, and write just one action.
-Another way would be creating the least amount of data needed to recreate the issue-- write a test that creates one record in the database instead of dealing with all the records in your production database.
-In this way, you're removing many components from consideration by never adding them.
+**Bottom-up investigations** tend to start with a new file or new environment, and involve writing the least amount of code possible to recreate the issue you're seeing in your existing software.
+For example, if you had an issue with a newly introduced dependency in a project, you might try creating a minimal example using only the gems involved in the particular problem, and then try to reproduce the bad behavior with as few actions as possible.
+Similarly, if you expect that bad data might be to blame for a problem in your program, you could start with an empty database and introduce only the records necessary to reproduce the issue you're investigating.
+In both cases, this process allows you to removing many components from consideration by never involving them in the first place.

 Deciding whether to use the top-down or bottom-up approach depends on the particulars of your situation.
-I tend to use top-down more often when trying to find a problem that is in my own code (which it usually is!) and bottom-up when trying to prove that a problem is in a third-party library that I'm using.
+The top-down approach tends to work well when you suspect that the problem is within your own code and you don't know exactly where it might be, while the bottom-up approach is very effective at dealing with issues that arise along the borderlines between your own code and third-party components.
+However, when dealing with complicated bugs in large systems, it's not uncommon to combine the two approaches as you incrementally work your way through the problem space.
+As long as each step of your investigation helps you narrow things down, there's nothing wrong with using a multi-faceted strategy.

 ## Read Stack Traces

 Stack traces are ugly.
-They typically present as a wall of text in your terminal when you aren't expecting them.
+They typically present themselves as a wall of text in your terminal when you aren't expecting them.
 When pairing, I've often seen people ignore stack traces entirely and just start changing the code.
 But stack traces do have valuable information in them, and learning to pick out the useful parts of the stack trace can save you a lot of time in trying to narrow